 You’ll enjoy heading out on photography safaris, trout fishing expeditions, and rafting trips on the Santa Cruz River.
 You’ll also find plenty of biking and horseback riding opportunities.
 The largest national park in Argentina, keep your eyes open for birds of prey such as black-chested buzzard eagles and condors.
 While this isn’t a great park for small children, if you’re looking for a more adventurous itinerary with older kids, keep this area in mind.

 Ushuaia, the southernmost city in the world, is located in the tip of Patagonia.
 Known as the “end of the world,” this magical place has attracted explorers and adventurers (like Darwin and Magellan) over the centuries.
 Today’s visitors come for its rugged mountains, immense glaciers, and diverse animal species.

 Located at the crossroads between Argentina and Chile and the Atlantic and Pacific Ocean, Ushuaia sits but a few hundred miles from Antarctica.
 A small sliver of land surrounded by deep blue waters and the magnificent, snow-capped Andes Mountains, few places prove more breathtaking or unique.

-From the cosmopolitan flair of Buenos Aires to the sublime beauty of Ushuaia, Patagonia, there’s something for visitors of all ages in Argentina.
-Find out more about our Patagonia family adventure, an unforgettable journey into the heart of one of the world’s great natural landscapes.
+From the cosmopolitan flair of Buenos Aires to the sublime beauty of Ushuaia, Patagonia, when it comes to what to do in Argentina, there are endless activities for all ages.
+Find out more about our Argentina Family Vacation, a spectacular journey into the heart of this South American gem.